thefrosty/custom-login/readme.txt

 _REQUIRES WordPress 3.9 or later_

 * New: Complete rewrite.
-* New: Settings page UI update, now matches WordPress color.
+* New: Settings page UI update, now matches your WordPress admin color scheme.
 * New: Extensions installer moved to sparate settings page (hidden).
 * New: Removed version [2.x changelog](http://plugins.svn.wordpress.org/custom-login/tags/2.4/readme.txt).

 == Upgrade Notice ==

-= 3.0.3 =
+= 3.0.5 =
 Complete rewrite of Custom Login, be sure to run the update script to keep your old settings.